Mail Bag: How To Save Money on $40,000 Per Year

 With a house secured, I need to get my hands on transportation.
 Looking at your budget, you have $7,140 put aside each year for car expenses.
 I want you to think about that for a moment.
 At this income level, you are allocating 17.85% of your gross pre-tax earnings to automobile expense.
 That is insanity.
 You have lost your financial mind.
 The budget you have submitted in no way reflects responsible household management.
 It looks like the affairs of someone who is one or two paychecks away from being broke.
 It’s the type of thing someone trapped in the cycle of poverty would do because they don’t know any better and they are repeating the same behavior they learned from their parents.

-(Side Note: To break the hypothetical for a moment and put this into perspective so you know I practice what I preach, despite having a real life household income exponentially higher than the scenario we are running, my automobile expenses last year including gasoline, maintenance, and insurance was only $3,768.59, making it not only a fraction on relative terms, but nearly half on absolute terms.
+(Side Note: To break the hypothetical for a moment and put this into perspective so you know I practice what I preach, despite having a real life household income exponentially higher than the scenario we are running, my automobile expenses last year including gasoline, maintenance, and insurance were nearly half of what you are budgeting for someone with a far lower income, coming in at only $3,768.59.
 That’s because I don’t allocate a lot of money to cars, and I drive them into the ground until they fall apart.
 They are depreciating assets.
 The moment you buy one, every day that goes by and every mile that is driven, it loses part of its capital value.
 You should not have a significant percentage of either your income or your assets in that type of holding!
-If I could get away with it, I would walk, bike, take the bus, or join a carpool, avoiding the car expense altogether, but we’ll imagine that isn’t possible due to the presence of a child in the household in this little scenario.
+If I could get away with it, I would walk, bike, take the bus, or join a carpool, avoiding the car expense altogether, but we’ll imagine that isn’t possible due to the presence of a child in the household of the scenario we’re considering.

 This obsession with transportation is the embodiment of the problem I wrote about in this article, when I said the single biggest cultural indicator to me that tells you immediately that someone was born into, and will pass on, the cycle of poverty is to look at the percentage of their income and assets they allocate to a car.
 I built upon it in an article called The Importance of Frugality in Building Wealth.
 I have even broken down my own opportunity cost decisions when buying a car as I considered upgrading my own vehicle last year.)

 I’d go to my bank, which is offering car loans for 2.99%, and get a 5-year loan for $11,000 to buy a barely used extremely fuel efficient car, like a Fiat 500.
 There are only three of us you said – me, a spouse, and a child – and 34 miles per gallon is about as good as I’m going to get, generating some fairly significant fuel savings, keeping even more cash in my pocket.
-(Some men seem to have a problem driving a smaller car to save money, stop compensating for your shortcomings elsewhere.
+(Some men seem to have a problem driving a smaller car to save money but would have much better life outcomes if they stopped compensating for their shortcomings elsewhere.
 The price differential in their case could be known as an “insecurity tax”.
 You need to put your family’s well-being and your own independence ahead of your short-term misplaced pride.
 You need to focus on being financially successful, not looking financially successful.)

 My payment is $197.61 compared to your $400.00, providing an extra $202.39 per month, or $2,428.68 per year.